The Senior Leadership Team

 Mrs Suzie Paton

 Suzie is married with three children at Farmor's.
-She farms with her husband Tom in Fairford and also works as the Regional Welfare Officer for RABI, a farming charity.
+She farms with her husband Tom in Fairford and until recently worked as the Regional Welfare Officer for RABI, a farming charity.
 Suzie has previously worked in business development, with a responsibility for international projects as a Director at Hartpury College.
 Suzie was also a governor at Hatherop primary school for eight years.

 Ms Lynne Porter